Head of the Chair − Elena Karpenko,

 - Methods and Methodology of Teaching English

-The Chair works on complex research themes, such as “Discourse and cognitive aspect investigation of grammatical category semantics and functions in German languages” (st. num.
-0107V010632, 2007-2011) under the guidance of Ass.
-Prof. V. Kolyada, “Cognitive and discourse categorisation of speech and language phenomena of different levels in synchrony and diachrony” ( st. num.
+The Chair works on complex research theme, such as “Cognitive and discourse categorisation of speech and language phenomena of different levels in synchrony and diachrony” ( st. num.
 0113U002692, 2013-2017) under the guidance of Professor E. Karpenko.
 The results of the research are published in acticles, absracts, monographs, textbooks, approved at Ukrainian and international conferences, defended as doctoral and candidate theses.

-Professors of the Chair take part in the work of Dissertation Defence Boards in Odessa (Zhaboruke O.A., Karpenko E.Yu., Morozova I.B.), Kyiv (Karpenko E.Yu.).
+Professors of the Chair take part in the work of Dissertation Defence Boards in Odessa (Zhaboruke O.A., Karpenko E.Yu., Morozova I.B.).

 Professors of the Chair are members of various editorial boards of philological journals.
 Prof. Karpenko is Chief Editor of the philological journal “Opera in Onomastica”.